Ricette di Sicilia

 - 8

-Spread a spoonful of sauce over each disc and bake at 190°C for about 15 minutes.
+Spread a spoonful of tomato sauce over each dough disc and bake in a preheated oven at 190°C for about 15 minutes.

 - 9

-Add mozzarella and an olive to each pizzetta, then bake until the cheese melts.
+Add the mozzarella and a black olive to each pizzetta, then bake until the cheese melts.

 - 10

-Serve with a drizzle of olive oil and a little extra oregano.
+Serve drizzled with olive oil and a sprinkle of oregano.

 💡 Tips and Variations